 Skip Navigation

-Equality, Diversity and Inclusion (EDI)
+Equity, Diversity and Inclusion (EDI)

 LGBTQI+

 We celebrate and value the diversity of our staff and students and recognise that every individual brings an invaluable contribution to our community.
-We are committed to providing a safe, supportive and welcoming environment and we encourage a culture where equality is promoted, diversity is valued and the rights and dignity of all are respected.
+We are committed to providing a safe, supportive and welcoming environment and we encourage a culture where equity is promoted, diversity is valued and the rights and dignity of all are respected.

 On this webpage you can explore: LGBTQI+ History Month, events, guides and training and resources such as podcasts, TV and film and arts and literature.